WorldHealthOrganization/smart-example-immz/input/pagecontent/testing.md

 ### Scheduling and Decision Logic, Measures
 CQFRuler
-* <a href="https://raw.githubusercontent.com/WorldHealthOrganization/smart-immunizations-measles/main/testing/docker/logic/.env" download>.env file</a>
+1. Download the <a href="https://raw.githubusercontent.com/WorldHealthOrganization/smart-immunizations-measles/main/testing/docker/logic/.env" download>.env file</a>
-* <a href="https://raw.githubusercontent.com/WorldHealthOrganization/smart-immunizations-measles/main/testing/docker/logic/docker-compose.yml" download>docker compose file</a>
+2. Download the <a href="https://raw.githubusercontent.com/WorldHealthOrganization/smart-immunizations-measles/main/testing/docker/logic/docker-compose.yml" download>docker compose file</a>
+3. From the same folder, run `docker-compose up -d`
+4. Navigate to http://localhost:<static_server_port> e.g. <a href="http://localhost:8087">http://localhost:8087</a>
+5. Follow the instructions there to setup and run the plan definitions.